-This is a guide about protecting tomatoes from birds.
+This is a page about protecting tomatoes from birds.
 Eventually most gardeners become tired of sharing their tomatoes with the local bird population.

-This is a guide about animals eating my tomato plants.
+This is a page about animals eating my tomato plants.
 To stop the garden feasting, you will first want to identify the culprit.